jolicode/elastically/README.md

 $bus->dispatch(new IndexationRequest(Product::class, '1234567890'));

-// Third argument is the operation, so for a delete:
+// Third argument is the operation, so for a "delete" add this argument:
 // new IndexationRequest(Product::class, 'ref9999', IndexationRequestHandler::OP_DELETE);
 ```